Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/introduction.rst

   - If you are not allowed to write to the required sub-directory caching will not take place.
   - The cache can be freed per physics system with a button in the panels, or with the :kbd:`Ctrl-B` shortcut key to free it for all selected objects.
-  - You may run into trouble if your .blend file path is very long and your operating system has a limit on the path length that is supported.
+  - You may run into trouble if your blend-file path is very long and your operating system has a limit on the path length that is supported.
 - Baking: